nyu-systems/diff-gaussian-rasterization/README.md

-# Differential Gaussian Rasterization in Grendal-GS
+# Differential Gaussian Rasterization in Grendel-GS

-Used as the cuda rasterization engine for [Grendal-GS](https://github.com/nyu-systems/Grendal-GS).
+Used as the cuda rasterization engine for [Grendel-GS](https://github.com/nyu-systems/Grendel-GS).